FREQUENTLY ASKED QUESTIONS

 - Wheels For Feet 425-256-2882

-If you will be bringing senior citizens or people with limited mobility, please note the following suggestions:
+- If you will be bringing senior citizens or people with limited mobility, note the following suggestions:

 - The ratio of caregiver to your guests should be about 1:5.
-Please stay with them to ensure their safety
+Stay with them to ensure their safety.

-- All visitors should dress for the weather; non-skid shoes are recommended.
+- Visitors should dress for the weather; non-skid shoes are recommended.

 Our parking lot cannot accommodate buses, shuttles, or other large vehicles.
 Bus drivers are permitted to drop off their passengers at the Garden entrance and then proceed to Wilburton Hill Park to park.
 Drive east approximately 1/4 mile to bend in the road and turn right into that lot.

 Service animals only are allowed in the Garden.
-Dogs and other pets are not permitted anywhere in the Garden.
-Leashed pets are welcome in the nearby Wilburton Hill Park and on the Lake-to-Lake Trail.
+Dogs and other pets are not permitted anywhere on Garden grounds.
+Leashed pets are welcome in nearby Wilburton Hill Park and on the Lake-to-Lake Trail.

 Refreshments – Coffee Cart at the Shorts House

 Copper Kettle Coffee Bar provides coffee, tea, baked goods and light lunches in the Shorts House.
 Hours vary by season.